nuxt/awesome/README.md

 - [Path to Product](https://www.pathtoproduct.com) - Product management job board built with Nuxt, Rails API, and deployed to Netlify.
 - [Teak & Twine](https://www.teakandtwine.com) - Custom e-commerce site built on Nuxt with a RESTful Laravel backend.
 - [Parkmaven](https://parkmaven.com/?ref=awesome-nuxt) - Frontend for an online parking management platform, built on Nuxt + Adonis.js, powered by a Laravel API.
 - [VuePeople](https://vuepeople.org) - VuePeople lists and connects Vue.JS developers around the world.
-Built with Nuxt + Axios, Proxy and Analytics module, on top of Django Rest Framework
+Built with Nuxt + Axios, Proxy and Analytics module, on top of Django Rest Framework.
 - [Y-Verge](https://yverge.com) - Company website built with NuxtJS and all pages generated statically.
 - [Bael Theme](https://bael-theme.jake101.com) - Free Nuxt.js-based blog template that [deploys to Netlify](http://templates.netlify.com/template/nuxt-bael-blog-template/) in one click.
 The backend runs on Netlify CMS and includes a serverless function for email newsletter sign up.
 - [Cotabox](https://cotabox.com.br) - The commercial platform for supply chain and B2B sell's.